erroronline1/caro/readme.md

 * production
 * settled

-are set if a given value ist provided and not already present within the CARO-App records.
+are set if a given value is provided and not already present within the CARO-App records.

 ### Updates on order data
 Order data updates occur during the [cron-job](#cron).
 The interval can be set within the config file with the CONFIG[system][cron][erp_interface_orderdata] value.
 If data is generally available the application presents an identification-code within orders, that has to be appended to the order text for a future matching of order processing dates.
 The update inserts respective dates to the database columns